conradakunga/Blog/_posts/2026-01-02-comparing-strings-in-c-net.md

 ### TLDR

-**`String` comparison is a very context-sensitive operation, and you need to be clear how you want to go about it without falling prey to culture-specific challenges.**
+**`String` comparison is a very context-sensitive operation, and you need to be clear about how you want to go about it without falling prey to different interpretations of what 'equality' is**

 Happy hacking!